pysal/giddy/README.md

 [![badge](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/pysal/giddy/master)
 [![Downloads](https://static.pepy.tech/badge/giddy)](https://pepy.tech/project/giddy)

-Giddy is an open-source python library for the analysis of dynamics of longitudinal spatial data.
-Originating from the spatial dynamics module in [PySAL (Python Spatial Analysis Library)](http://pysal.org/), it is under active development for the inclusion of newly proposed analytics that consider the role of space in the evolution of distributions over time.
+Giddy is an open-source python library for exploratory spatiotemporal data analysis and the analysis of geospatial distribution dynamics.
+It is under active development for the inclusion of newly proposed analytics that consider the role of space in the evolution of distributions over time.